-In 2016, 27 species of Hawaii reef fish and non-Deep-7 bottomfish were assessed by PIFSC using a length-based spawning potential ratio (SPR) method, with overfishing limits calculated as the catch level required to maintain SPR = 0.30 (defined as C30) using either abundance from diver surveys or commercial catch estimates (Nadon 2017).
+In 2016, 27 species of Hawaii reef fish and non-Deep-7 bottomfish were assessed by PIFSC using a length-based spawning potential ratio (SPR) method, with overfishing limits calculated as the catch level required to maintain SPR = 0.30 (defined as C{30}) using either abundance from diver surveys or commercial catch estimates (Nadon 2017).
 Since the assessment was finalized, only one species (uku, Aprion virescens) remains a MUS due to the ecosystem component amendment to the FEPs (84 FR 2767, February 8, 2019).
 The assessment indicated that the uku stock around Hawaii was not experiencing overfishing.

 In 2020, PIFSC performed a stock assessment on only uku in the MHI using the Stock Synthesis 3.30 modeling framework, an integrated statistical catch-at-age model that fits a population model to relative abundance and size composition data in a likelihood-based statistical framework to generate maximum likelihood estimates of population parameters (Nadon et al. 2020).
 The assessment concluded that the MHI uku stock is not overfished and is not experiencing overfishing.
-Results from the uku assessment are presented in Table 47, where "SSB" refers to spawning stock biomass.